-- Place into a large stainless steel or glass mixing bowl, and massage the sea salt into the cabbage.
+- Put shredded cabbage into a large stainless steel or glass mixing bowl.
+Add sea salt into the cabbage and massage with your hands for 3 - 4 minutes.
 Don’t be timid.
-Give your shredded cabbage some good squeezes.
+Give your cabbage lots of good squeezes.

-- Allow the massaged vegetable to rest in the bowl for about 30 minutes so that the salt can draw out liquid from the cabbage.
+- Allow the massaged cabbage to rest in the bowl for about 30 minutes so that the salt can draw out liquid from the cabbage.

 - After resting, add in the caraway seeds and mix well.

-- Using the end of a rolling pin or kraut pounder, gently but firmly pack the cabbage into the jar.
-Keep pressing until the top of the cabbage is at about 1-1/2 “ below the rim of the wide-mouth opening.
+- Keep pressing until the top of the cabbage is at about 1-1/2 inches (3.75 cm) below the rim of the wide-mouth opening.
 If you have time, let the mixture stand for 24 hours to help build up more liquid (see Note below).
 This will help prevent overflow later.

-Note: Depending on the quality of the cabbage, you may or may not get a lot of juice.
-Add more brine* to cover the vegetables by 1 inch (2.5 cm), if needed.
+Note: Depending on the quality of the cabbage, you may or may not get a lot of liquid.
+Add more brine* to cover the cabbage by 1-1/2 inches (3.75 cm) , if needed.